radarlabs/radar-sdk-js/MIGRATION.md

 ## Migrating from 3.x to 4.x

 Radar JS SDK 4.0 is a complete re-write of the existing SDK in Typescript, with exposed bindings to all functions and objects.
-It's also written to take advantage of modern JS best pracices such as ES Modules, and using `async/await` for Promise-based functions.
+It's also written to take advantage of modern JS best practices such as ES Modules, and using `async/await` for Promise-based functions.

 In addition, 4.0 also introduces Radar UI Kits.
 These are out-of-the-box components that allow you to easily create web-based experiences that leverage Radar apis, including Maps and Autocomplete inputs, with more to come in future releases.